Pooley12/XRFC_Ratiocurve/README.md

 Generating Ratiocurves for analysing X-ray Framing Cameras (XRFC) / Gated X-ray Detectors (GXD)

-The spectral emission, detector response and ratiocurve is calculated with Ratiocurve_calculation.py This requires access to the Prism code Spect3D (https://www.prism-cs.com/Software/Spect3D/overview.html)
+The spectral emission, detector response and ratiocurve is calculated with Ratiocurve_calculation.py.

+Filter responses are generated using Heneke tables (https://henke.lbl.gov/optical_constants/).

+Detector sensitivity is an extension of G. A. Rochau et al. "Energy dependent sensitivity of microchannel plate detectors."
+Rev. Sci.
+Instrum.
+77, 10E323 (2006).

+Spectral emission is calculated using the Prism code Spect3D (https://www.prism-cs.com/Software/Spect3D/overview.html).

 To cite this: